Keep Your Plastic Granulator in Top Condition: Essential Maintenance and Care Tips

 Half-yearly/Annually:

-• Sharpen or replace blades; always mount in sets and balanced.
+• Measure and grind or replace; always mount in sets and balanced.

 • Replace bearings according to hour or condition limit.

-• Drive train: motor, coupling, and belts thoroughly inspect/preventively renew.
+• Drive train: thoroughly inspect motor, coupling, and belts / carry out preventive renewal.

 • Replace screen if worn or damaged.

-• Complete machine inspection: frame, welds, component integrity.
+• Complete machine inspection: frame, welding, component integrity.

-Importance sharp and properly split for cutting efficiency, lower load, and energy saving.
+Importance: sharp and precise cutting for high slicing efficiency, lower load, and energy saving.

-Actions: Check for blockage or damage, thorough cleaning, replace immediately in case of cracks or severe wear.
+Actions: check for blockage or damage, thorough cleaning, immediate replacement in case of cracks or severe wear.

 Bearings

-Actions: Lubrication strictly according to specifications, no over-lubrication, monitor temperature and noise.
+Actions: Lubricate strictly according to specifications, avoid over-lubrication, monitor temperature and noise levels.

-Actions: Check belt tension and alignment, assess wear, keep motor ventilation clear.
+Actions: Check belt tension and alignment, assess wear, ensure motor ventilation is clear.

 Troubleshooting – How Good Maintenance Helps